 The bill S. 477 aims to amend the South Carolina Code of Laws regarding the dispensing of self-administered hormonal contraceptives by pharmacists.
 It revises the definition of "self-administered hormonal contraceptive" to include various forms of hormonal contraceptives approved by the FDA, while explicitly excluding intrauterine devices and drugs intended to terminate pregnancies.
 Additionally, the bill allows pharmacists to dispense these contraceptives under certain conditions, including the establishment of written joint protocols between the Board of Medical Examiners and the Board of Pharmacy.

 Furthermore, the bill modifies the existing provisions that govern how pharmacists can dispense self-administered hormonal contraceptives.
-It specifies that pharmacists may dispense these contraceptives either under a standing order from a prescriber or without a standing order when following the written joint protocols.
-This change aims to enhance access to hormonal contraceptives while ensuring that pharmacists operate within a framework of established guidelines.
-The act will take effect upon approval by the Governor.
+It specifies that pharmacists may dispense these contraceptives either under standing orders or without standing orders, provided they follow the written joint protocols.
+This change is intended to enhance access to hormonal contraceptives while ensuring that pharmacists operate within a regulated framework.
+The bill will take effect upon approval by the Governor.

 Statutes affected: